Why Study Weapons?

 I do not necessarily mean that I'm carrying a WEAPON-weapon - a gun or a knife or something that would definitely get tagged as "weapon" if found on my person.
 Although much of the time, I do mean exactly that - I am carrying something like that much of the time when conditions allow.

 When I say, "I'm never unarmed", I mean that I'm always "armed" because there is almost always something on or around me that can be weaponized in a pinch, and I train for those scenarios more often than you'd think.

 Don't believe me?
 Take this picture of a typical office work area.
 It might be similar to what you work in every day.

-Looking at this picture, you don't see too much there to defend yourself, do you?
-Well, look again:
+Looking at this picture, you don't see much you'd think of as a "weapon", do you?

 Grapevine police said Morales was able to take off his eye glasses, break off the frame, and use the sharp, broken end as a blade to attack the lone officer guarding him, 54-year-old Jaime Pardinas, stabbing Pardinas once in the chest and three times in the back before fleeing.
 Miami Prisoner Stabs Police Officer